Obote/Capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Acknowlegdement to Cindy Shin for providing the design

 ## 📝 License